lenskit/lenskit-manual/getting-started.md

 bind ItemScorer to ItemItemScorer
 // let's use personalized mean rating as the baseline/fallback predictor.
 // 2-step process:
-// First, use the user mean rating as the baseline scorer bind (BaselineScorer, ItemScorer) to UserMeanItemScorer
+// First, use the user-item bias to compute item scores bind (BaselineScorer, ItemScorer) to BiasItemScorer
-// Second, use the item mean rating as the base for user means bind (UserMeanBaseline, ItemScorer) to ItemMeanRatingItemScorer
+// Second, use user-item biases bind BiasModel to LiveUserItemBiasModel
-// and normalize ratings by baseline prior to computing similarities bind (UserVectorNormalizer) to BaselineSubtractingUserVectorNormalizer
+// and normalize ratings by baseline prior to computing similarities bind (UserVectorNormalizer) to BiasUserVectorNormalizer
+// little speed tweek
+within (UserVectorNormalizer) {
+    bind Biasmodel to UserItemBiasModel
+}
 ~~~

 You can then load that configuration in your Java program: